 Reg Cap yields vary based on the assets referenced, the deal structure, and the issuer.
 As a spread over SOFR, the sector generally offers spreads in the 8-12% range.
-Seer has invested over \$1bn in Reg Cap since 2010, with a return of $11.2\%^6$.
+Seer has invested over \$1.2 bn in Reg Cap since 2010, with average return across positions of 13.1%6.
 While Reg Cap is attractive and competitive on an unlevered basis, repo leverage is available against individual Reg Cap transactions.
 Advance rates are in the 50% range at spreads of ~200bp over SOFR, creating levered yields in the high teens to low 20s.
 Leverage at the portfolio level can be even more attractive, with limited margin risk.